Constanta Fast Facts

 Tel: (+4) 0241 618.763

-May 1 through September 30: Mon. - Sun.: 9 a.m. - 8 p.m.
+Open: Mon. - Sun.: 9 a.m. - 8 p.m.
+(May 1 through September 30)

-October 1 through April 30: Wed. - Sun.: 9 a.m. - 5 p.m.
+Wed. - Sun.: 9 a.m. - 5 p.m.
+(October 1 through April 30)

 Admission charge

-An impressive collection of artifacts from Greek, Roman, and Daco-Roman civilizations is on display illustrating the history of Dobrogea from the Stone Age to modern days.
-Greek and Roman objects can be found on the main floor.
-Two statues, one of the "Glykon - The Fantastic Snake," dating from the 3rd century BC, and the other of "Goddess Fortuna and Pontos," god of the Black Sea, are considered protectors of the city and port and are the highlights of the collection.
+Two statues, one of the "Glykon - The Fantastic Snake," dating from the 3rd century BC, and the other of "Goddess Fortuna and Pontos," god of the Black Sea,

 Muzeul Marinei Romane